SAP-samples/cap-local-development-workshop/exercises/06/README.md

 👉 Initially your window may not look like what you see in this screenshot; follow these steps to get there:

-- In the "Scripts" section (top left), drill down the `file://` tree to find and `cat-services.js`.
+- In the "Scripts" section (top left), drill down the `file://` tree to find and select `cat-services.js`.
 - Once the `cat-services.js` content is displayed, select the `console.log` line with the line number to set a breakpoint there (this is indicated with the blue arrow).
-- Press the Esc key to bring up the Console drawer in the bottom half, where you'll see the CAP server log output, and also have a prompt (`> `) which is a bit like a REPL situation.
+- Press the Esc key to bring up the Console drawer in the bottom half, where you'll see the CAP server log output, and also have a prompt (`>`) which is effectively a regular DevTools console but in the context of the running process being debugged.

 ### Make a request for the books data